Tutorial: Campaign Statements

-The statements itemize loans and contributions to a candidate from any individual or company that total $100 or more during an election cycle (an election cycle is a primary election or a general election).
+The campaign statements itemize contributions and loansfrom any individual or company to a candidate that total $100 or more during an election cycle (an election cycle is a primary election or a general election).
 For each contribution, the statements list:

 - the donor’s name